PritK99/Excel-Engine-in-C/README.md

 ## About

-Implementing excel engine, but in C.
+Naive implementation of an excel engine in C.

 ## Results